DavidNash2024/Win32xx/samples/INIFrame/Readme.txt

 INIFrame Example
 ================
 This project demonstrates the use of the CFrame class to display a frame window.
-A frame uses a separate view window which is displayed over its client area.
+A frame uses a separate view window that is displayed over its client area.

 This program doesn't store frame settings in the Registry, it stores